kaladeens/e18-docs/docs/getting_started.md

     ### What You’ll Need
     - 1× Raspberry Pi Zero 2W (pre-flashed with the **BushBot project image**)
     - 12 V DC regulated power supply (≥ 2 A)
-    - Host PC with Python 3.11 + Git installed
+    - Host PC with required dependencies
     - Stable Wi-Fi network (2.4 GHz recommended)

     ### Quick Tip
-    Keep the system tethered with a long wire to avoid tripping hazards.
+    If using a tether with the system use a long wire to avoid tripping hazards.

 ---